Spartan Delta (TSE:SDE) Price Target Cut to C$6.25

-Spartan Delta (TSE:SDE – Get Rating) had its target price reduced by BMO Capital Markets from C$18.00 to C$6.25 in a research report issued to clients and investors on Wednesday, BayStreet.CA reports.
-BMO Capital Markets’ target price points to a potential upside of 22.31% from the company’s current price.
+Spartan Delta (TSE:SDE – Free Report) had its price objective decreased by stock analysts at Stifel Nicolaus from C$18.00 to C$6.25 in a research report issued on Tuesday, BayStreet.CA reports.
+Stifel Nicolaus’ price target would indicate a potential upside of 36.17% from the company’s previous close.

-Several other research analysts also recently commented on SDE.
-TD Securities downgraded Spartan Delta from a “buy” rating to a “hold” rating and cut their target price for the stock from C$20.00 to C$6.50 in a research note on Wednesday, March 29th.
-Raymond James lifted their price target on Spartan Delta from C$18.00 to C$19.00 and gave the company an “outperform” rating in a research report on Wednesday, March 29th.
-National Bankshares set a C$20.00 price target on Spartan Delta and gave the company an “outperform” rating in a research report on Tuesday, May 16th.
-Cormark dropped their price target on Spartan Delta from C$21.00 to C$18.15 in a research report on Thursday, May 18th.
-Finally, CIBC dropped their price target on Spartan Delta from C$20.00 to C$18.00 in a research report on Thursday, March 30th.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Spartan Delta presently has an average rating of “Moderate Buy” and an average target price of C$11.17.
+A number of other research analysts also recently issued reports on the stock.
+Raymond James reduced their price target on shares of Spartan Delta from C$19.00 to C$6.50 and set an “outperform” rating on the stock in a research report on Thursday, June 22nd.
+Cormark cut their price objective on shares of Spartan Delta from C$21.00 to C$18.15 in a research report on Thursday, May 18th.
+National Bankshares cut their price objective on shares of Spartan Delta from C$20.00 to C$6.75 and set an “outperform” rating on the stock in a research report on Thursday, June 22nd.
+Scotiabank cut their price objective on shares of Spartan Delta from C$20.00 to C$8.00 in a research report on Tuesday, June 20th.
+Finally, Haywood Securities cut their price objective on shares of Spartan Delta from C$19.00 to C$6.00 in a research report on Thursday, June 22nd.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of C$8.84.

 Spartan Delta Company Profile